lizzynammour/Nets150FinalProject/README.md

 Part 2: Setting up the connection
 In this part we focused on creating a successful connection to Twitter API 1.1.
 We created a Setup class, which was responsible for creating necessary access to Twitter API for our purposes.
+\n
-In pseudo code, it works in the following way:
+The procedure worked the following way:
 Receive
-a ConfigurationBuilder object as input.
+a ConfigurationBuilder object as input. \n
 Set
-up the necessary authorizations for our ConfigurationBuilder.
-Return
-a Twitter object for the other classes to use.
+up the necessary authorizations for our ConfigurationBuilder. \n Return a Twitter object for the other classes to use. \n
-Part 3: Reading tweets from a specific geolocation
-To test our hypothesis, we needed to access large amounts of tweets sent by users in a very specific geographic location.
+Part 3: Reading tweets from a specific geolocation \n To test our hypothesis, we needed to access large amounts of tweets sent by users in a very specific geographic location.
 Our solution was to use a data class in Twitter4J library called GeoLocation.
 In each run of our program, we specified a certain geographic location and created a specific query with our geographic location.
 Then we used the Query class (within the Twitter4J library) to search for the tweets.
-The TweetReader class received the Twitter object from Setup class, so we just had to call the search method of our Twitter object.
-Part 4: Reading the tweets in JSON format and statuses text format As we read the tweets, we saved them in a hash table that mapped each tweet’s unique ID to its text.
+The TweetReader class received the Twitter object from Setup class, so we just had to call the search method of our Twitter object. \n Part 4: Reading the tweets in JSON format and statuses text format \n As we read the tweets, we saved them in a hash table that mapped each tweet’s unique ID to its text.
 This hashtable guaranteed that we did not receive the text of the same tweet twice.
 We then created a word map that mapped each word to its frequency using a hash map.
-We also received JSON data from each tweet that we read for crosschecking purposes.
+We also received JSON data from each tweet that we read for crosschecking purposes. \n
-Part 5: Storing the Tweets in JSON format and text format We created a Logger class and used the Observer Observable Pattern to write the text of each tweet to a text file we called “testfile.txt.”.
+Part 5: Storing the Tweets in JSON format and text format \n We created a Logger class and used the Observer Observable Pattern to write the text of each tweet to a text file we called “testfile.txt.”.
 Our program design made sure that every time we read a status, the text of that status was added to a text file.
 We used this file to test the map we created for our hypothesis.
 JUnit test case was written to make sure we mapped the right word, frequency map.
-The results are represented in the last part.
-Part 6: Creating the main method
+The results are represented in the last part. \n Part 6: Creating the main method \n
-We created one set of words we deemed “chill” words, which tend to have mild, positive connotations, and one set of words we deemed “neurotic” words, which tend to have more passionate, negative connotations.
+We created one set of words we deemed “chill” words, which tend to have mild, positive connotations, and one set of words we deemed “neurotic” words, which tend to have more passionate, negative connotations. \n
 We selected four cities on the East Coast (Boston, New York, Philadelphia, and Washington D.C.) and four cities on the West Coast (Seattle, Palo Alto, Los Angeles, and San Diego) and retrieved the most recent 2,000 tweets within a 5mile